make-all/tuya-local/DEVICES.md

 ### Lawnmowers

-- MoeBot S-series mowers (may require protocol version set manually to 3.4)
+- MoeBot S-series mowers (also sold under Parkside and other brands, may require protocol version set manually to 3.4)
-- Parkside PMRDA 20-Li A1 / PAMRS 1000 A1 mowers

 ### Locks